regisftm/AZ-102/az-102-lab3/README.md

 **In our case:**

 - UDR (0.0.0.0/0 → 10.100.2.4) overrides everything
-- Even more specific routes use our next-hop
+- More specific routes may not use our next-hop if a better match is found
-- Only exception: local subnet routes (can't override)

 ### Why Default Route (0.0.0.0/0)?